 If you live far from your hospital, your community welfare officer can also help with practical issues such as financial problems or exceptional needs.

-All these people in community health services can provide advice and support.
-More information on the services is available either from the medical social worker in the hospital before you go home or at your local health centre.
+More information on community health services is available either from the medical social worker in the hospital before you go home or at your local health centre.

 What is end-of-life care?